How Do I Prepare for a TEFL/TESOL Interview?By Jalena Johnson

 Here some possible questions to ask in an online or in-person TEFL/TESOL interview:

-When preparing for a TEFL/TESOL interview, do your research on the school or online tutoring company you are applying to.
-Consider the questions that may be asked ahead of time, while also preparing some of your own.
-Be enthusiastic, be professional, dress professionally, and wear your brightest smile.
+When preparing for a TEFL/TESOL interview, do your research, be enthusiastic and professional, and wear your brightest smile.
 Once you get to the interview, you’re halfway there!